-The plan recommends rezoning two singlefamily residential properties near Robindale Drive.
-12607 and 12615 Veirs Mill Road from R-60 to CRN 1.5, C-0.0, R-1.5, H-45.
-In addition, the plan supports a future floating zone application for the single-family residential properties that directly abut 12607 and 12615 Veirs Mill Road, bordered by Adrian Street to the north and Robindale Drive to the east. if these property owners initiate assembly for a consolidated redevelopment of higher-density residential uses, such as townhouses, stacked townhouses or a small apartment building.
+The plan recommends rezoning two singlefamily residential properties near Robindale Drive, 12607 and 12615 Veirs Mill Road from R-60 to CRN 1.5, C-0.0, R-1.5, H-45.
+In addition, the plan supports a future floating zone application for the single-family residential properties that directly abut 12607 and 12615 Veirs Mill Road, bordered by Adrian Street to the north and Robindale Drive to the east, if these property owners initiate assembly for a consolidated redevelopment of higher-density residential uses, such as townhouses, stacked townhouses or a small apartment building.
 This limited redevelopment promotes investment in the community, provides an improved transition between the high-rise apartments and the residential community, supplies additional housing options and supports existing and future transit.

-- Rezone 12607 and 12615 Veirs Mill Road from R-60 to CRN 1.5, C-0.0, R-1.5, H-45 to permit higher density residential uses at this future potential bus rapid transit station and achieve greater variation in housing types adjacent to Veirs Mill Road. - Support a future application for the Commercial-Residential Neighborhood-Floating Zone (CRNF) for the single-family residential properties that directly abut 12607 and 12615 Veirs Mill Road, bordered by Adrian Street to the north and Robindale Drive to the east.
+- Rezone 12607 and 12615 Veirs Mill Road from R-60 to CRN 1.5, C-0.0, R-1.5, H-45 to permit higher density residential uses at this future potential bus rapid transit station and achieve greater variation in housing types adjacent to Veirs Mill Road. - Support a future application for the Commercial Residential Neighborhood Floating Zone (CRNF) for five properties: 12700 Robindale Drive, 4710 Adrian Street, 4714 Adrian Street, 12700 Weiss Street and for the abutting outlot behind 12700 Weiss Street.
 This plan supports CRNF 1.5, C-0.0, R-1.5, H-45 for these parcels to permit higher density residential uses at this future potential bus rapid transit station and achieve greater variation in housing types adjacent to Veirs Mill Road.
-With a possible future rezoning, this plan encourages: - o Higher-density residential uses on corridor-fronting properties to introduce alternative housing types, support bus rapid transit and improve walkability. - Compatibility with prevailing residential scale when introducing additional density on predominantly single-family residential blocks. - Development that enhances access for pedestrians and bicyclists and is located to support recommended transit stops.
+With a possible future rezoning, this plan encourages: - Higher-density residential uses on corridor-fronting properties to introduce alternative housing types, support bus rapid transit and improve walkability. - Compatibility with prevailing residential scale when introducing additional density on predominantly single-family residential blocks. - Development that enhances access for pedestrians and bicyclists and is located to support recommended transit stops.